 Skullcandy Crusher Evo connect via BluetoothGearBrain

 Why then spend another $50 on the Skullcandy Crusher ANC?
-If you're looking for a pair of headphones with active noise cancelling, then this would be a reason to select the ANC headphones, so too the nice carrying case that comes with this pair.
+If you're looking for a pair of headphones with active noise canceling, then this would be a reason to select the ANC headphones, as too the nice carrying case that comes with this pair.

-But if ANC is not something you need, then we think the Crusher Evo are an excellent sounding pair of headphones with a solid Bluetooth connection, and additional features that mirror the Crusher ANC but at a lower price.
+But if ANC is not something you need, we think the Crusher Evo is an excellent-sounding pair of headphones with a solid Bluetooth connection and additional features that mirror the Crusher ANC but at a lower price.
 The choice, as always, is yours to make.